akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice thought of the Queen’s warning, of the whispers, of Sir Guy’s greedy eyes.
 She decided to go.
 Not because she trusted him, but because she wanted to see what he was planning.

-She asked Lady Margaret to accompany her.
+She went to find Lady Margaret.

 ![Chapter](Goose_Bride-goosemark-cut_small.png)